beccaelenzil/regex-lesson/regex-lesson-slides.md

 Write a regex that will match only strings without any leading whitespace.
 - `"ada"`, `"ada academy"` and `"ada "` all match
 - `"  ada"`, `"  ada "` and `" "` do not match
+- *Hint: refer to the escape characters table*

 <details>
     <summary>